tinacms/tina.io/content/docs/inline-blocks.md

 ### 3. Add the `ModalProvider`

-To use the `ModalProvider`, simply wrap it around the `InlineForm` that renders `InlineBlocks`.
+To use the `ModalProvider`, wrap it around the `InlineForm` that renders `InlineBlocks`.
 This will provide the 'Settings Modal' view.
 The fields defined in the block template will populate the form in that modal.

 ```jsx
 import { useJsonForm } from 'next-tinacms-json'